jcatapang/deepdrugsearch/faq.md

 You may purchase licenses through Paypal, credit card, or debit card.
 (MasterCard, Visa, UnionPay, American Express, Discover)

 ### Features
-1. How can I suggest a feature to future versions of the software?
+1. How can I suggest a feature to future versions of the software?<br>
-You may e-mail your suggestion to leeseojun17@naver.com
+You may e-mail your suggestion to leeseojun17@naver.com<br>
 2. Feature X isn't working.
-What do I do?
+What do I do?<br>
 Please send a detailed report to leeseojun17@naver.com and provide screenshots/recordings.

 [Back to top](https://leeseojun17.github.io/deepdrugsearch/faq)